redcping/TDT/README.md

 ![image](https://github.com/redcping/TDT/assets/18466019/a617afbc-50a2-4395-bda6-0bba4c950563)

-  We propose a so-called Triangular Distribution Transform(TDT) to build an injective function between feature and label, guaranteeing that any symmetric feature discrepancy linearly reflects the difference between labels.
-The proposed TDT can be used as a plug-in in mainstream backbone networks to address different label distribution learning tasks.
+ We propose a so-called Triangular Distribution Transform (TDT) to build an injective function between feature and label, guaranteeing that any symmetric feature discrepancy linearly reflects the difference between labels.
+The proposed TDT can be used as a plug-in in mainstream backbone networks to address different label distribution learning tasks, and is particularly suitable for tasks where labels can be approximately linearly predicted — such as age estimation, automatic white balance (AWB), and aesthetic scoring.

 # Core Code
 Please refer to the [tdt.py](https://github.com/redcping/TDT/blob/main/tdt.py) file.